 Islandia is a very small village located in the state of New York.
 With a population of 3,568 people and just one neighborhood, Islandia is the 422nd largest community in New York.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Islandia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Islandia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Islandia are a mix of both white- and blue-collar jobs.
 Overall, Islandia is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Islandia who work in sales jobs (14.05%), office and administrative support (12.57%), and healthcare (6.84%).

-The percentage of people in Islandia who are college-educated is somewhat higher than the average US community of 21.84%: 28.31% of adults in Islandia have at least a bachelor's degree.
+The overall education level of Islandia is somewhat higher than in the average US city of 21.84%: 28.31% of adults 25 and older in the village have at least a bachelor's degree.

 Islandia is an extremely ethnically-diverse village.
 The people who call Islandia home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Islandia, accounting for 38.20% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Islandia residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Islandia include Italian, Polish, German, Irish, and Guyanese.